Rehnell/WeatherApp/README.md

 I added Google Fonts from an import option from the Google font page.
 I then styled the app interface by size and colour.

-JAVASCRIPT:

 To make it accessible for mobile I used media queries to resize to app so it will fit all mobile screen devices.
 A scrollbar was added so you could see the weather at various times throughout the next 9 hours.

+JAVASCRIPT:

+JavaScript was used to

+OTHER:

 I then created a domain using Github pages to generate a website domain so the app can be accessible on any device.